aws-samples/aws-serverless-workshops/CrossRegion/README.md

 For the purposes of this workshop, our failover is focused on the path from our application (in this case, a web application) through API Gateway, Lambda and DynamoDB.
-We do not address replicatio of the website UI layer itself to a second region, although this could be achieved using something like S3 [Cross Region Replication](http://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html).
+We do not address replication of the website UI layer itself to a second region, although this could be achieved using something like S3 [Cross Region Replication](http://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html).